 Hiding The Taj Mahal In World War II – 2 Rare Old Photos 1942

-There are two rare old 1942 photos of hiding the Taj Mahal during World War II.
+There are two rare 1942 photos that shows the hiding of the Taj Mahal during World War II.
 The first photo is of an American soldier in front of the disguised Taj Mahal.
-British India during World War II sided with the Allied countries.
-There were apprehensions by the government about any attacks by Japan or Germany.
+During World War II British India was on the side of the allied countries.

 Did you know – in the 1965 and 1971 Indo-Pakistan wars yet again the Taj Mahal was believed to have been disguised.